 Derivatives trading with Friedberg Direct

 Join Friedberg Direct today and benefit from the wide variety of financial derivatives that are on offer through our platform.
 Offering over 100 instruments that range from forex, CFDs for stocks, commodities and indices, as well as currency options trading on a superior platform.
-We also support automated trading solutions.

 Put into practice what you have learnt about financial derivatives without having to risk your own capital when you try our free 21-day demo account.

 Traders can also enjoy maximum security as all clients’ funds are held in segregated accounts with Tier-1 bank accounts that cannot be accessed by the broker for his running expenses.
-In addition to that, platform safety is also a high priority at Friedberg Direct.
+In addition to that, the trading platform safety is also a high priority at Friedberg Direct.
 All transactions are SSL encrypted for traders’ peace of mind.